Skip to Content

 via Instagram: @hisnameispuppy

 Don’t get me wrong, the Raggle is a great companion dog.
 They’ll just need more socialization than most Beagle mixes to subdue their inner hunting instincts.
-After all, the Rat Terrier parent is one of the best ratters in the game.
+After all, the Rat Terrier is one of the best ratters in the game.

 Raggles are better for a single-dog homes, as they tend to get aggressive with other dogs or pets – even with socialization.
 But with these hybrids, the most important aspect is getting them their daily physical activity.